-- Reasonable modifications to rules, policies or practices; - > Auxiliary aids and services; or - Removal of architectural, communications or transportation barriers. - Must be a person with a disability and qualified to be protected. - 28 C.F.R. §35.104 - Title III doesn't use "qualified," term but...
+- > Reasonable modifications to rules, policies or practices; - > Auxiliary aids and services; or - Removal of architectural, communications or transportation barriers. - Must be a person with a disability and qualified to be protected.

+28 C.F.R. §35.104

-Equally Effective Communication under Titles II of the ADA
+Equally Effective Communication under Title II of the ADA